BrunoDatoMeneses/AMOEBA3/documentation/rosbridge.md

 Launch `AMOEBAonAMAK/ros.Main` with the arguments `RosbridgeWebsocketURI ConfigFilePath RosToAmoebaTopic AmoebaToRosTopic MsgType`.
 In our example, and using the provided jar for Amoeba, the command is :
 ```
-java -jar amoeba-ros.jar ws://localhost:9090 MyAmoebaConfig.xml /amoeba_request /amoeba_result your_ros_package/MyAmoebaMessageType
+java -jar ellsa-ros.jar ws://localhost:9090 MyAmoebaConfig.xml /amoeba_request /amoeba_result your_ros_package/MyAmoebaMessageType
 ```
 # Demo
 A demo is provided, you'll find it in `documentation/ros_demo`:
 Scripts are provided, for ease of use.
-- `setup.sh` compile amoeba and the catkin workspace.
+- `setup.sh` compile ellsa and the catkin workspace.
 - `start.sh` launch the demo.
 - `stop.sh` stop ROS process created by the demo.
 - `clean.sh` remove files created by the above scripts.

 The demo is a turtlesim doing ovals.
-First we teach (blue background), then we ask amoeba to move the turtle (rose background).
-Keep in mind that the goal of the demo is to show exemple of ros integration with amoeba.
-It's not a demonstration of amoeba capabilities, so if the turtle does not learn, it's not a big problem.
+First we teach (blue background), then we ask ellsa to move the turtle (rose background).
+Keep in mind that the goal of the demo is to show exemple of ros integration with ellsa.
+It's not a demonstration of ellsa capabilities, so if the turtle does not learn, it's not a big problem.

-You can check that something is learned by looking at amoeba's window.
+You can check that something is learned by looking at ellsa's window.

 The python node is at `documentation/ros_demo/catkin_ws/src/amoeba_demo/src/script/demo.py`

-In this demo, there's 2 amoebas (one for linear velocity, one for angular velocity), connected to ROS via rosbridge, and communicating with our python node via the topics `/amoeba_lin`, `/amoeba_lin_res`, `/amoeba_rot`, `/amoeba_rot_res`.
+In this demo, there's 2 ellsas (one for linear velocity, one for angular velocity), connected to ROS via rosbridge, and communicating with our python node via the topics `/amoeba_lin`, `/amoeba_lin_res`, `/amoeba_rot`, `/amoeba_rot_res`.

- `/amoeba_lin` and `/amoeba_rot` are where we publish our request to the amoebas, and  `/amoeba_lin_res` and `/amoeba_rot_res` is where we retrieve the result.
+ `/amoeba_lin` and `/amoeba_rot` are where we publish our request to the ellsas, and  `/amoeba_lin_res` and `/amoeba_rot_res` is where we retrieve the result.